Updated: Jul 7

 I’ve always believed in giving students voice and choice, but it has become much more intentional when planning learning experiences recently.
 I actively seek ways to embed student agency and hand the ownership of learning over to them.
 One example of this is choice boards for math practice.
 Students in my class reflect on their current understandings and make choices about what and how they want to learn within the unit.

 Each new strategy and concept presented to students requires time and space for them to work independently and with peers to deconstruct and reassemble ideas in ways that are meaningful to them.
 Technology plays an important role in this because it presents a variety of ways for them to practice and showcase their learning.
-We have been using online resources from Khan Academy, BrainPop and Seesaw to achieve important milestones, and students are excited to share their successes with each other and parents.
+We have been using online resources from Khan Academy, BrainPop and Seesaw to achieve important milestones, and students are excited to share their successes with each other and their parents.

 “Students communicate clearly and express themselves creatively for a variety of purposes using the platforms, tools, styles, formats and digital media appropriate to their goals.”